mtumilowicz/rust-rocket-workshop/README.txt

     * variable's lifetime begins when it is created and ends when it is destroyed
 * entirely compile-time
     * at run time, a reference is nothing but an address
-* facilitates reasoning
-    * example: function with a signature `go(p: &str))` cannot stash its argument anywhere that will outlive the call
-* used in two different ways
-    * reference parameter: `&'a T`
-        * means "reference points at a value of type T that is valid for at least the lifetime 'a"
-    * lifetime bound: `T: 'a`
-        * means "all references in T must outlive lifetime 'a"
-        * observation: `T: 'a` includes all `&'a T`
 * function signatures with lifetimes rules
     1. any reference must have an annotated lifetime
     1. any reference being returned must have the same lifetime as an input or be static